scireum/sirius-biz/src/main/java/sirius/biz/storage/layer1/README.md

 we have a fault tolerant way to sending the object data out as response to a HTTP request.

 Note that the intention is to only store an object once.
 So once the contents of an object changes, its key should also change.
-This is not enforced by the API or the replication system in any way.
-But it permits to provide a very efficient caching strategy when serving the contents via HTTP, as the max-age can be set to a very large number.
-Using the [layer 2](../layer2/) which separates virtual blob keys (used to access the metadata) and the **physicalObjectKeys** which resemble the object keys here, this write once policy is supported by default.
+This is not enforced by the API or the replication system in any way, but it permits to provide a very efficient caching strategy when serving the contents via HTTP, as the max-age can be set to a very large number.
+Using the [layer 2](../layer2/) which separates virtual blob keys (used to access the metadata) and the **physicalObjectKeys** which resemble the object keys here, this 'write once' policy is supported by default.

-This layer is most probable not accessed by external code directly, however, the config section in [component-biz.conf](../../../../../resources/component-biz.conf) provides a good overview of the required and recommended settings.
+This layer is most probably not accessed by external code directly, however, the config section in [component-biz.conf](../../../../../resources/component-biz.conf) provides a good overview of the required and recommended settings.